nordic-institute/REST-adapter-service/README.md

 server.port=8080
 ```

-## Deploying rest-adapter-service into a container
+## Deploying rest-adapter-service web application into a container

 You can either build `rest-adapter-service.war` yourself (built war appears in `target/` directory)